Dr Mathew Pugh

 - 2015/16: Abigail Dowler (BSc project): Confidence, engagement and attainment in mathematics [joint with Rob Wilson]

 Most of my mathematics research has revolved around the theory of modular invariant partition functions for integrable statistical mechanical models associated to Lie groups and related constructions of braided subfactors or modular tensor categories.
 My early research focused on braided subfactors associated to the SU(3) modular invariants, although more recently I have focused on modular invariants for other rank two Lie groups, namely Sp(2), SO(5) and G2, and also non-connected groups such as the rank one Lie group SO(3).
+This has led to the classification of module categories for the modular tensor categories associated with SU(3) and, more recently, SO(3).

 In particular, I have studied various invariants associated with these braided subfactors.
 This includes the computation of cell systems for the representation graphs (also called nimreps) which label the modular invariants, and the realisation of modular invariants by braided subfactors.
 I have studied spectral measures for the nimrep graphs.
 And in another direction I have constructed the higher preprojective algebras or corresponding Jacobi algebras associated to these nimreps, including certain homological invariants of these algebras.